 Historians have discovered writings and medical evidence of treatments like hydrotherapy, recuperative massage, and sets of exercises from countries as ancient as India and China, as far back as thousands of years ago.
-The first professional physiotherapist, in fact, is credited to Ancient Greece.
+Ancient Greece had the first professional physiotherapist.

-Already in 460 B.C., under the leadership of Hippocrates, an ancient Greek physician who is traditionally seen as the father of medicine, began to be applied massage and manipulative therapy techniques in the treatment of certain diseases.
+As early as 460 B.C., Hippocrates, an ancient Greek physician known as the father of medicine, used massage and manipulative therapy techniques to treat certain diseases.
 At the same time, Hippocrates and Hector began to use hydrotherapy in Ancient Greece.
 Even Aristotle, a citizen of Greece and a world-famous philosopher, insisted that oil massage could help you fight against tiredness.

 Primarily based on the advice of Hippocrates and Plato, the ancient Greeks and Romans used exercise, massage, joint manipulations, hydrotherapy, and light therapy to cure various diseases.

 The 1800s witnessed the evolution of the modern concept of physiotherapy with the formation of the Royal Central Institute of Gymnastics (RCIG) in 1813 by Per Henrik Ling.
-Called the Father of Swedish Gymnastics, Ling’s Institute was established at that time to improve the damage caused by injuries suffered by gymnasts when performing their activities by using various types of massage, manipulation and training.
+Known as the Father of Swedish Gymnastics, Ling established his institute to help gymnasts recover from injuries.
+He used various types of massage, manipulation, and training to improve their performance and reduce damage caused by their activities.
 The education approach and workout regimens of the ancient Greek athletes inspired future generations, especially those in Europe and America.

 Beyond this Institute, other noteworthy landmarks in the 1800s include: